ttsim-dev/ttsim/docs/geps/gep-03.md

 ## Structure of the YAML files

 Each YAML file contains a number of parameters at the outermost level of indentation.
-Each of these parameters in turn is a dictionary with at least three keys: `name`, `description`, and the `YYYY-MM-DD`-formatted date on which it first took effect.
+Each of these parameters is a dictionary with at least 6 keys: `name`, `description`, `unit`, `reference_period`, `type` and the `YYYY-MM-DD`-formatted date on which it first took effect.

 Values usually change over time; each time a value is changed, another `YYYY-MM-DD` entry is added.

 1. The `name` key has two sub-keys `de` and `en`, which are